-As a parent, you may have heard about helping your infant / toddler develop their pincer grasp, but what does that really mean?
-How can you improve this developmental milestone?
-And what does a pincer grasp have to do with feeding?
-I will answer all of those questions and give you some ways to improve your child’s fine motor skills (and on a budget, too!).
+As a parent, you may have heard about the pincer grasp, but what does it mean?
+And how can you assist your infant or toddler with this developmental milestone at mealtime?
+I will answer all of those questions and provide some ways to improve your child’s fine motor skills with the ezpz Mini Play Mat!

 Pincer Grasp: A pincer grasp is when a child pinches an object or a piece of food with their thumb and index finger.
 This fine motor and feeding skill develops between 9 to 12 months of age.
 With practice, this grasp allows babies to feed themselves independently, be more successful at mealtime and eat with less mess!
-If that sounds like a parent win to you then read on!
+I use the Mini Play Mat to help little ones practice this skill since the sizing of the flower compartments were specifically designed to further the development of these motor movements.
+If this essential grasp sounds like a parent win to you, then read on!

 Cost Effective Crafts: Help your little one practice control of their pincer grasp by using the Mini Play Mat with items you already have at home or items you can find at the dollar store.
 Here are a few craft ideas to get you started.